smarter-travel-media/st-metrics/README.md

 ### More advanced usage

-If the default settings of st-metrics works for you, great!
+If the default settings of st-metrics work for you, great!
 If you'd like to customize the names that timings are recorded under, you can do that too.
 We'll do that below.

 #### Fixed timing keys